hossein-khosromanesh/html_parser/README.md

 # html parser

+# how it work
+-its using js to collecting data from html and using rest api to proccess data in backend and return result

 # how to use
 - download html parser and extract it
 - go to `chrome://extensions/` in chrome browser